 EVT was developed and tested between 2020 and 2022.
 Then, EVT V1.0 was implemented with adaptations for some FSC-related settings and for other frameworks (such as development and territorial planning, protected areas, semi-desert landscapes with dominance of non-timber forest resources).
 The data systematisation tool was calibrated in three languages – Spanish (ES), English (EN) and Brazilian Portuguese (PT-BR) – and applied in multiple country contexts.
 Currently, EVT V2.0 is available for use.
 It includes French (FR) as an additional language, although this version has not yet been calibrated.

-EVT V2.0 is suitable for FSC certification phases (pre-certification, certification, and terminated certifications) and adaptable to the Remedy Framework.
+EVT V2.0 is suitable for all FSC certification phases (pre‑certification, certification, and terminated or past certification) when applied by CFF Stewards in their role as Certificate Holders.
+The tool can be adapted for use by local communities from a rights holder perspective.
 In addition, the tool is suitable or adaptable to some global frameworks such as landscape management, finance for nature, and the Convention on Biological Diversity (CBD).

 EVT as a tool that strengthens empowerment processes led by CFF Stewards

-Through its participatory methodology, the EVT helps its users to share, learn, debate, and validate their data, promoting communities and organizations to make informed decisions to:
+Through its participatory methodology, the EVT helps its users to share, learn, debate, and validate their data, supporting informed decision-making at territorial and organizational levels.

 - Identify and enhance some visible and hidden benefits of their forests and other natural resources.